ipfs-shipyard/py-ipfs-http-client/README.md

 **Note:** This library occasionally has to change to stay compatible with the IPFS HTTP API.
 Currently, this library is tested against [go-ipfs v0.5.0-rc2](https://github.com/ipfs/go-ipfs/releases/tag/v0.5.0-rc2).
-We strive to support the last 5 releases of go-IPFS at any given time; go-IPFS v0.4.21 therefor being to oldest supported version at this time (version 0.4.20 was never supported due to major issues in the daemon itself).
+We strive to support the last 5 releases of go-IPFS at any given time; go-IPFS v0.4.21 therefore being to oldest supported version at this time (version 0.4.20 was never supported due to major issues in the daemon itself).